IroMp/Web3DMultiresolution/README.md

 ```
 If the models are not visible, try to zoom-in/zoom-out to enable the orbit controls.
 You may need to modify camera position, lighting settings or scale to adjust the scene based on your 3D models.

+You can directly employ the project in VS (project solution included).

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first